ONTAP 9 Manuals ( CA08871-402 )

 • HTTPS is enabled by default on port 443.
 You can change the port number with the -secure-listener-port option.

-• HTTP is disabled by default; when enabled, the server listens on port 80.
-You can enable it with the -is-http-enabled option or change the port number with the -listener-port option.
+• HTTP is disabled by default.
+When enabled, the server listens on port 80.
+You can enable it with the -is-http-enabled option, or change the port number with the -listener-port option.

-2. Verify that S3 is configured as desired:
+2. Verify that S3 is configured:

 vserver object-store-server show